JCorellaFSL/Nebula-Protocol/README.md

 - ✅ **Stay Updated:** Use `git pull` to get the latest improvements
 - ✅ **MCP Integration:** Required for local MCP server setup

+### MCP Configuration Options (Local vs Remote)

+- **Remote (GitMCP) — Recommended for simplicity**: Configure an MCP server that points to your GitHub repo.
+See `MCP_implementation.md` for the exact JSON snippet and setup steps.
+- **Local (Custom server) — Offline/full control**: Use the provided installers to run a local MCP server that reads files from this repository.
+  - Linux/macOS: run `install-mcp-server.sh` from the repo root
+  - Windows: run `install-mcp-server.ps1` from the repo root

+Notes:
+- `cursor-mcp-config.json` is a placeholder example and is not used automatically by Cursor.
+For local setup, the effective config lives at `~/.cursor/mcp.json`.
+- The local installer sets `NEBULA_FRAMEWORK_PATH` to this repository so the server can serve files without additional configuration.

 ## 🚀 Quick Start: 3 Steps to AI-Powered Development

 ### Step 1: Choose Your Framework Adaptation